openedx/docs.openedx.org/source/educators/references/course_development/course_number_guidelines.rst

   course URL.
 The course URL cannot be changed.
 However, if you want to change the way that your course number appears in Studio and the LMS, see :ref:`Change the Course Number <Change the Course Number>`.

-.. only:: Open_edX

- For information about how to add your course number, see :ref:`Creating a New Course <Create a New Course>`.

 ======================
 Example Course Numbers